82nd Airborne Division: Evacuation of Kabul

 In August 2021, elements of the 82nd Airborne Division, particularly the Immediate Response Force, deployed to Afghanistan to secure the evacuation of American diplomats and Afghan Special Immigrant Visa applicants as the Taliban seized land and converged on Kabul.
 Throughout Operation Allies Refuge, the 82nd Airborne Division served as the Operational Command, Task Force 82.

 Operation Allies Refuge, led by Major General Chris Donahue, was a combined and joint NATO command post composed of forces representing NATO allied Nations, 1st Brigade Combat Team "Devil", aviation capabilities from the 82nd Combat Aviation Brigade "Pegasus", medical capabilities from the 44th Medical Brigade, riot control capabilities from the 16th Military Police Brigade, 24th Marine Expeditionary Unit, and the 3rd Expeditionary Sustainment Command who oversaw sustainment in the joint operational area from a command post in Kuwait.

+Operation Epic Fury, 2026

+It was announced on 24 March 2026 that the Pentagon had ordered the commander of the 82nd Airborne Division, Major General Brandon R. Tegtmeier, and his headquarters staff to the Middle East, ahead of a potential deployment of a brigade combat team of around 3,000 troops to support operations against Iran.
+The U.S. Army extended the 82nd Airborne Division’s deployment to the Middle East to a full year, due to “operational requirements”.
+The extended deployment was announced by Major General Tegtmeier in a letter to military families.